papiodesu/leptos_book/src/view/01_basic_component.md

 }
 ```

-You can see here that while "set_count」 just sets the value, 「set_count.write()" gives us a mutable reference and mutates the value in place.
+You can see here that while "set_count" just sets the value, "set_count.write()" gives us a mutable reference and mutates the value in place.
 Either one will trigger a reactive update in our UI.

 > Throughout this tutorial, we’ll use CodeSandbox to show interactive examples.
 > Hover over any of the variables to show Rust-Analyzer details